 On-The-Go Breakfast Egg Cups

 Servings: ~24 muffin cups

 The next step is the CHEESINESS 🧀🧀🧀 Shred those blocks!!
-I think I ended up with at least 1 generous cup of cheese, I used 3/4 mozzarella (my favorite non-dairy version, Lisanatti Foods Almondmilk Mozzarella Style cheese) and cheddar for flavor (a new favorite, VioLife Just Like Cheddar Shreds).
+I think I ended up with at least 1 generous cup of cheese, I used 3/4 mozzarella (my favorite Lisanatti Foods Almondmilk Mozzarella Style cheese) and cheddar for flavor (another favorite VioLife Just Like Cheddar Shreds).
 Whisk about 8-12 eggs together with salt and pepper and set aside for the cups.